 You can register for multiple versions of your app with different permissions and allow the user to choose the option they prefer.
 This, however, requires more work for you as the developer, additional UI, and an extra decision that your users have to make.

 Yes!
 There's no cost to you as the developer, and any type of Dropbox account, free or paid, can use your app.

-You can rename Drop-ins at any point, and Core, Sync, or Datastore apps while they're still in development status, on the App Console.
+Once apps are in production status, they cannot be renamed by you.
+We recommend ensuring your apps are named correctly before applying for production.
 If you have an app in production status that you need renamed, open an API support ticket and we can do it for you.

 OAuth is an open protocol used by the Dropbox API for authorizing access to resources on Dropbox.
 It is a more secure alternative to handling user credentials directly.
-The Dropbox API currently supports both OAuth 1.0 and 2.0, but the official SDKs handle all of this for you.
+The Dropbox API supports OAuth 2.0, but the official SDKs handle all of this for you.
 You can read more about OAuth on the official OAuth site.